PressingButtons/Silkstudio/README.md

 The first push of this project will feature the original template, the character editor.
 Drastic changes will be made in post.

+*** A long time coming ***

+08/26/2022 - Second Journal Entry - Burn it all down

+It's been a while since I tried to perform any updates to this studio project.
+After more solo development, I'd like to redo much I've what I've attempted here.
+Silk Studio will have a more moduluar approach and focus on two things.
+Tilemaps and Sprite Objects.
+As such a complete overhaul is required.